A major exhibition devoted to the renowned Scottish artist and 'concrete poet', Ian Hamilton Finlay, focusing on the maritime in his work.

 Ian Hamilton Finlay (1925-2006) was an internationally renowned Scottish artist and also Britain’s most significant concrete poet of the 20th century.
 This major exhibition focuses on the maritime theme in Finlay’s work, a central element of his art, and one to which he returned throughout his life.

-Drawn from the artist’s estate and the City Art Centre’s collection, and including loans from the National Galleries of Scotland, this exhibition showcases artworks from across several decades, ranging from stone, wood and neon sculptures to tapestry.
+Drawn from the artist’s estate and the City Art Centre’s collection, including loans from the National Galleries of Scotland, this exhibition showcases artworks from across several decades, ranging from stone, wood and neon sculptures to tapestry.
 The show also features prints, postcards and booklets from Finlay’s Wild Hawthorn Press.

-Exhibition in partnership with the Estate of Ian Hamilton Finlay and presented as part of Edinburgh Art Festival and Scotland's Year of Coasts and Waters 2020.
+Exhibition in partnership with the Estate of Ian Hamilton Finlay and presented as part of Edinburgh Art Festival 2021 and Scotland's Year of Coasts and Waters 20/21.